A-level: Mauritius

 In Mauritius, A/AS-level qualifications are taken as part of the Higher School Certificate, awarded upon successful completion of secondary school after passing of examinations jointly administered by the Mauritius Examinations Syndicate and the University of Cambridge Local Examinations Syndicate (UCLES).
 Some exam papers offered, such as French, are customized to support the national educational standards.
 Additionally, International A-level qualifications from Edexcel are available, for which exams may be registered through the Mauritius Examinations Syndicate.

 Nepal

-In Nepal, A-level offered from Cambridge International Education (CIE) is the most popular and is presented by several public, private, and international institutions as an alternative to the National Examination Board (Nepal)'s 10+2 curriculum.
+In Nepal, A-level offered from Cambridge International Education (CIE) is the most popular and is presented by several public, private, and international institutions as an alternative to the National Examination Board's 10+2 curriculum.
 A-level has become a popular choice for many students in Nepal.
 Besides A-level, International Baccalaureate and Advanced Placement are also offered at this level.
 Nepali students generally appear for 4 subjects at A-level and 5 at AS-level.